surister/cratedb-guide/DEVELOP.md

 ## Prerequisites

-You will need an installation of Python on your workstation.
+For running the documentation build and sandbox, you will need an installation of Python on your workstation.

+For conveniently searching within the content of the working tree from the command line, the authors also recommend to install the [ripgrep] or [The Silver Searcher] program.

 ## Setup